MLH-Fellowship/PrepHR/README.md

 ## Contribute 🤝
 All kinds of contributions, issues, and feature requests are welcome!

+## Code of Conduct
+* Be considerate, respectful and collaborative.
+* Refrain from demeaning, discriminatory or harassing behavior and speech.
+* Be mindful of your surroundings and of your fellow participants.
+Your fellow participants may have a different level of comfort with respect to language and personal space.

 ## Show your support ⭐️
 Give it a *star* if you like this project!